TeknoVenus/SampleThunderPlugin/SamplePlugin/README.md

 All Thunder plugins must have a `Module.cpp`/`Module.h` file.
 This includes a number of necessary header files, defines the module name (used for trace control) and sets the build reference (i.e. git hash the plugin was built from)

 ### `SamplePlugin.config`
 Configuration for the plugin - change settings such as whether the plugin runs in or out of process.

-It is possible for plugins to create their own config options, which can be useful to change plugin settings based on the needs of the platform.
+This configuration contains an array of greetings the plugin can choose from to generate a custom greeting message.

 This config file is converted into a JSON file during configure time.

+### `SamplePluginConfiguration.h`
+A JSON object that represents the custom configuration for this plugin.

+When the plugin is loaded, the config file is read from disk and stored in this object so it can be read by the plugin code

 ### `SamplePlugin.cpp`/`SamplePlugin.h`
 This is the code plugin code that is loaded by WPEFramework.
 It implements the `IPlugin` and `IDispatcher` interfaces, and provides the `Initialize()` and `Deinitialize()` methods called by Thunder when activating/deactivating the plugin.